Enabling Robots to Communicate their Objectives: Introduction

-\begin{quote} \emph{The insight underlying our approach is that the key to end-users being able to anticipate what a robot will do in novel situations is having a good mental model or understanding of the robot's objective function. } \end{quote}
+\begin{quote} \emph{The key to end-users being able to anticipate what a robot will do in novel situations is having a good understanding of the robot's objective function. } \end{quote}

 Note that understanding the objective function does not mean users must be able to explicate it---to write down the equation, or even to assign the correct reward to a behavior or a state-action pair.
-Instead, users should have an implicit representation of what drives the robot's behavior.
-In the autonomous driving domain, a user should qualitatively understand the trade-offs that the car is making, perhaps that it tends to drive more ``aggressively,'' thereby enabling them to better anticipate what the car will do in different traffic scenarios.
+Rather, users only need to have an implicit representation of what drives the robot's behavior, i.e., a qualitative understanding of the trade-offs the robot makes.

-Fortunately, users will naturally develop and improve their mental model of the robot's objective function, given examples of the robot behaving optimally with respect to its true objective.
-People naturally make inferences about an agent's objective function when observing behavior~\cite{Jara_2016}, and get better over time at anticipating how robots will act~\cite{Dragan_2014}.
+Fortunately, users will naturally improve their mental model of how a robot acts, given examples of the robot behaving optimally~\cite{Dragan_2014}.
+Further, evidence suggests that people will use this behavior to make inferences about the robot's underlying objective function~\cite{Baker_2009,Jara_2016}.

-However, in many environments a robot's optimal behavior does not fully define how the robot will behave in all environments; parts of the robot's objective will be under-determined.
-For example, an autonomous car driving down a highway with no other cars around will drive at the speed limit and stay in its lane, regardless of whether its objective places a higher value on efficiency or staying far away from other cars.
-Another example, shown on the right of \figref{fig:front}, is when a car can change lanes without interacting with any other vehicles.
-An end-user mainly exposed to these types of behavior will take a long time to form an accurate mental model of the robot's objective function and anticipate how the robot will behave in more complex scenarios.
+However, not all environments are equally informative.
+In many environments, a robot's optimal behavior does not fully describe the trade-offs that the robot would make in other environments, i.e. parts of the robot's objective will remain under-determined.
+For example, an autonomous car driving down a highway with no cars nearby will drive at the speed limit and stay in its lane, regardless of its trade-off between efficiency versus staying far away from other cars.
+Another example is when a car can change lanes without interacting with any other cars (\figref{fig:front}, right).
+An end-user mainly exposed to these types of behavior will have difficulty forming an accurate mental model of the robot's objective function and anticipating how the robot will behave in more complex scenarios.
 On the other hand, suppose an autonomous car chooses to speed up and merge in front of another car, cutting it off (\figref{fig:front}, left).
-This scenario illustrates this car values efficiency more.
+This scenario more clearly illustrates the trade-offs this car makes regarding safety versus efficiency.

 We focus on enabling robots to purposefully choose such \emph{informative} behaviors that actively communicate the robot's objective function.
 We envision a training phase for interaction, where the robot showcases informative behavior in order to quickly \emph{teach} the end-user what it is optimizing for.